purrfessor/gizmo/README.md

 2. Generate a research plan and run the research as shown above

-3. G.I.Z.M.O. will approach even this unusual topic systematically, researching:
+3. `gizmo` will approach even this unusual topic systematically, researching:
    - Different hamster breeds and their characteristics
    - Natural behaviors of hamsters that might be useful for alerting
    - Comparison of hamster breeds for trainability